 I suppose the average coffee drinker isn’t going to investigate the state of the coffee industry or really even give it much thought.
-When you’re brewing the morning pot, waiting anxiously on that first cup of joe, who wants to think about poor production practices, chemical and pesticide contamination and the ongoing problem with mold being found in some brands?
+When you’re brewing the morning pot, waiting anxiously on that first cup of joe, who wants to think about poor production practices, chemical, and pesticide contamination, and the ongoing problem with the mold being found in some brands?

 Some of my family members lived to the ripe old age of 100 and most of them way up into their 80s.
 They enjoyed relatively good health while drinking coffee on and off all day long.
 This just didn’t add up to me.
 Is coffee good for you or is it not?

 Now we know many of these early studies weren’t controlled and so the results are inaccurate.
 They failed to separate other high-risk factors from the study like smoking, heavy drinking, and lack of exercise.

 Coffee was still the scapegoat and it remained so in people’s minds for the longest time.

 The Real Facts About Coffee

 Today, as the misinformation of the past is better understood, many scientists and researchers have determined that coffee is indeed good for you.
 A true superfood even!

 In 2016, the federal government amended their dietary guidelines to include their findings that drinking 3 to 5 cups of coffee per day is tied to multiple health benefits, including those with heart disease and type 2 diabetes.